 If you only visit one gallery in Alice Springs, make sure you visit Yubu Napa Art Gallery and Studio.
 Featuring a wide variety of traditional and contemporary artwork, visitors often spend hours enjoying the diverse range of styles in the spacious, beautifully appointed galleries.
 Visitors also love having the rare privilege of meeting some of the artists responsible for creating these beautiful works in the open studio space.
 There is also a delightful gift shop showcasing unique, high quality, handmade items and photography as well as a wide range of ethical licensed products as well.

-With knowledgeable friendly staff, fully air-conditioned, complimentary cool water and amenities, Yubu Napa Art Gallery is an experience not to be missed!
+With knowledgeable friendly staff, fully airconditioned, complimentary cool water and amenities, Yubu Napa is Alice Springs' premier gallery experience.